Pulborough: Local cricket

 Earliest records suggest cricket has been played in Pulborough since 1799.
 Now based at the Recreation Ground, Pulborough Cricket Club boasts numerous Senior and Junior (Colts) teams.
 Previously a member club of the Sussex Invitation League, Pulborough's 1st and 2nd Elevens were invited to join the Sussex Cricket League ("the county league") from the 2004 season.
 A 3rd League XI plays in the West Sussex League, home matches being played nearby at Watersfield.
 Pulborough was a founder member of the North West Sussex Colts Cricket League (now known as the iDentilam League) in 1987, when it became apparent that schools were not providing adequate cricketing opportunities to local youth.
 Various age-groups (Under 9s, 10s, 12s, 14s and 16s) now provide ample opportunity to develop cricket skills, played in a competitive environment and ultimately secure the long-term future of the club.
 The club also provides a mechanism for younger players to progress into senior cricket, with two non-league senior teams playing matches on Sunday afternoons.
 In 2006, the Sussex Cricket Board recognised the club's efforts towards youth sport, and awarded it ECB 'Focus Club' status.
 In 2008, the Club launches a junior girls team, thereby continuing the club's ongoing progressive and ambitious plans.

-Other notable events
+Other events

-On 17 July 2000, Pulborough made the headlines when the body of missing girl Sarah Payne was found in a field off the A29 near the village.
+On 17 July 2000, the body of missing girl Sarah Payne was found in a field off the A29 near the village.
 She had been reported missing some 15 mi away near Littlehampton 16 days earlier.
 Roy Whiting, a 42-year-old convicted paedophile, was found guilty of her murder on 12 December 2001 and sentenced to life imprisonment.

-On 19 April 2003, the body of 31-year-old Brighton music teacher Jane Longhurst, who had been strangled some weeks earlier, was found at Wiggonholt Common.
-Her best friend's partner Graham Coutts was found guilty of her murder on 4 February 2004 and sentenced to life imprisonment.
+In 2022, a self-built house built on a plot of land at the edge of the village featured on the television programme Grand Designs.

+In 2022 a landslide caused the A29 to be shut for several months in Pulborough following an embankment collapse.
+The road has since reopened however now features 'temporary' road works for safety measures.

+Climate

+Notable people

+Artists Clara Christian (1868–1906) and Ethel Walker (1861–1951) lived in a cottage on Toat Lane, two miles north of Pulborough, during the mid-1890s.

+Psychic researcher Harry Price (1881–1948) lived at Pulborough from before his marriage in 1908 until his death.

+Charles Frend (1909 - 1977), film director and screenwriter, was born in Pulborough.